Arcana

 Often reflects an active, noisy, or pressured phase rather than a calm one.

-This card often appears when the situation is becoming noisy enough that what is not working can no longer stay hidden.
+This card often appears when the situation is noisy enough that competing priorities, opinions, or egos can no longer stay hidden.

-If dominant, the reading strongly emphasizes tension, competition, conflicting priorities, and the need to sort out what actually matters.
+If dominant, the reading emphasizes tension, competition, conflicting priorities, and the need to decide what is worth engaging.

 Notable Pairings